Kingslayer9988/bgo_holding/documentation/toxic.md

 I dont know what exactly human resourcement is for but this sound like it should be Nr1 Priority.

-If my Wage is coming from 3 Guys and 1 of them is doing bad how am I now happy and not sad ?
+If my Imcome is coming from 3 Companies and 1 of them is doing bad how am I now happy and not sad ?

 Am I really a better human being if my Hersteller makes better chairs than another Hersteller ?